- Small Business Blog

 A business line of credit is a revolving loan, similar to a credit card, and it is not an installment loan.
 That generally means you get a lump sum of capital to draw from at your own pace.
 In other words, you can typically use up to a maximum amount and only pay for what you use.
 Once you repay your outstanding account balance, all that money typically becomes available again.

-Credit lines generally come with limits of up to $100,000 for unsecured plans.
-They typically also have minimum annual revenue requirements of at least $50,000.
+Credit lines generally come with limits based on your annual gross revenue.
 However, there may be options for lines secured solely with collateral to give no-revenue borrowers a chance to qualify.

 4. Business credit cards